pmndrs/react-spring/readme.md

 # Why 🤔

 React-spring is a wrapper around a cooked down fork of [Facebooks animated](http://animatedjs.github.io/interactive-docs/).
-It is trying to bridge Chenglou's [React-motion](https://github.com/chenglou/react-motion) and animated as both have their pros and cons, but definitively could benefit from one another:
+It is trying to bridge Chenglou's [React-motion](https://github.com/chenglou/react-motion) and animated, as both have their pros and cons, but definitively could benefit from one another:

 ### React-motion